githubtraining/github-pages/README.md

 Did you know you can  host your personal, organization, and project sites on GitHub?
 With GitHub Pages, you can quickly create a site from your GitHub repositories—a great way to share static content related to your repository like resumes, portfolios, and project blogs.
-See a word you don't understand?
-We've included an emoji :book: next to some key terms.
-Click on it to see its definition.

 In this course, you’ll learn how to: